SuryaSaraiya/Musicalog/README.md

 Musicalog MVC Webapi Angular App

-.Net Framework 4.8 is used for both WebApi and the MCV app
+.Net Framework 4.8 is used for both WebApi and the MCV app App's frontend if build using Angular 11, enhanced by Angular Material and Bootstrap.

 # Gaps & Future enhancements